BokiCiphertext/Web-App-Penetration-Testing-Command-Injection./README.md

-# Web Application Penetration Testing: Command Injection Lab.
+# Web Application Penetration Testing: Command Injection Lab

 ## Project overview
 : This project demonstrates the discovery and exploitation of a Command Injection Vulnerability within a web application environment (DVWA).
 The goal was to achieve Remote Code Execution (RCE) and perform post-exploitation reconnaissance.